josephmontes/VAA/README.md

 # 3. Batters

 #### The story is different for batters
-- Batters will appear against every pitch type which dilludes the necessity to crush this more effective type of 4-Seam Fastballs
+- Batters will appear against every pitch type which dilludes the necessity to crush this more effective type of 4-Seam Fastball
   - Whereas pitchers that throw 4-Seam Fastballs are going to need it more since they do not throw every pitch type
-- Also, for overall offensive production, it is more important to hit the 'ineffective' type of 4-Seam Fastballs than the more effective ones
-  - batters will see the ineffective one's a lot more frequently
+- Also, for positive offensive production, it is more important to hit the 'ineffective' type of 4-Seam Fastballs than the more effective ones since batters will see the ineffective one's a lot more frequently
-     - 30% of fastballs are -4.5 degree or higher
+     - 30% of fastballs are -4.5° or higher
-     - of those, 56% are in this range which is about 17% of overall fastballs
+     - of those, 56% are in this range which is about 17% of overall 4-Seam Fastballs
+- Therefore, for batters, the ability to hit this pitch can unlock another level they can bring their offensive production too and it might serve them well if this trend continues at the rate its going
-- Therefore, for batters, I just want to understand what type of hitters are successful vs. this pitch, since it is trending
+- Additionally, I just want to understand what type of hitters are successful vs. this pitch moreso than what exact batter
-- However, I will not look at it as who has the highest wOBA vs. this type of Fastball, instead, I will look at who has the biggest difference between the way they wan want a list of good player seasons and bad batter seasons
+- To achieve this, I will not look at who has the highest wOBA vs. this type of Fastball because then I will just get a list of the best hitters, instead, I will look at who has the biggest difference in wOBA between the 'good' 4-Seamer vs. others
-  - to do this, I looked at every player's wOBA against 4-Seam Fastballs in 2 categories
+  - I will view every batters's wOBA vs. 4-Seam Fastballs in 2 categories
-  - 1, vaa >= -4.5 and within the -5 to 5.5 inch zone and 2, any other 4-Seam Fastball
+  - 1. vaa >= -4.5 and location within the -5 to 5.5 inches from the top of the strikezone
+    2. any other 4-Seam Fastball
   - Similar to this table shown before
   - In this table the difference between the wOBA values is .065
   - I will go to .025 to say a batter hits it better than average
   - I will go to .105 to say a better hits it worse than average
+- 'g_wOBA' is wOBA vs. 'good' 4-Seam Fastball
+- 'b_wOBA' is wOBA vs. 'bad' 4-Seam Fastball
+- d_wOBA' is the difference between 'g_wOBA' and 'b_wOBA'

-- First is the batter seasons who hit it above average, d_wOBA >= -0.025
+- First, the batter seasons whhere they hit the more effective 4-Seam Fastball above average, d_wOBA >= -0.025

 | game_year | player_name         | wOBA  | g_wOBA | b_wOBA | d_wOBA  |
 |-----------|---------------------|-------|--------|--------|---------|
 | 2021      | Yoán Moncada        | 0.330 | 0.440  | 0.305  | 0.135  |